navasmontilla/site/README.md

 </figure>

 - The scheme is applied to the resolution of the SWE in the rotating frame (including Coriolis).
 The Coriolis source term is reinterpreted as a geometric source term by means of the definition of primitive (integral) variables.
-The model can be applied to the simulation of propagation of Rossby waves along the equatorial line ([Watch video](https://www.youtube.com/watch?v=-Dye0LG8-Ds)).
+The model can be applied to the simulation of propagation of Rossby waves along the equatorial line.
+In  [Navas-Montilla, 2018](https://www.sciencedirect.com/science/article/pii/S0021999118304170), the results for the [benchmark of the propagation of  equatorial Rossby solitons](https://marine.rutgers.edu/po/index.php?model=test-problems&title=soliton&page=metrics) are presented and the relative errors for the amplitude and celerity of the soliton are kept below 2% ([Watch video](https://www.youtube.com/watch?v=-Dye0LG8-Ds)).

 - The proposed methods offer a remarkable gain in computational efficiency when applied to 2D shallow water scenarios with source terms.
 Figure 7 shows the numerical error vs. CPU time (single-threaded/serial execution) and wall time (parallel execution in 28 threads implemented using the OpenMP paradigm) for the resolution of an smooth non-equilibrium Gaussian water surface over a smooth bottom topography ([Navas-Montilla, 2018](https://www.sciencedirect.com/science/article/pii/S0021999118304170)).
 The numerical results evidence that the 3-rd order scheme is able to provide the same level of accuracy than a 1-st order scheme requiring a 65 times shorter computational time, for an error of around 1.E-4.
 It is worth noting that this gain is increased when seeking lower errors.
 Furthermore, the plots also show that the paralellization of the code using OpenMP allows an important speed-up.